Aeroparque Jorge Newbery: History

-The airport was originally proposed by Mayor Carlos Noël in 1925.
+The airport was originally proposed by Mayor Carlos Noel in 1925.
 A number of feasibility studies and zoning disputes followed.
 In 1938, plans were submitted for an island airport connected via causeway to Avenida General Paz (then under construction).
 A former wetland reclaimed in 1916 from the Río de la Plata and closer to downtown was selected instead, and the facility, designed by Aeronautics Secretariat engineer Víctor Acuña in 1945, was inaugurated in 1947 as Aeroparque 17 de Octubre (17 October Airfield).